 First Published: 2000

-Like the Flowing River is a gleaning of accounts of his experiences, stories he had been told and thoughts than he had while traveling from one country to another.
-It would put you in Paulo Coelho’s shoes from the time he was just a boy dreaming to be a writer, to the time he actually became one of the widest read writers in the world, and the experiences he had between these points in time.
-It will bring you inside his mind and read his reflections on living and dying, destiny and choice, and love lost and found.
+Like the Flowing River is a gleaning of accounts of his experiences, stories he had been told, and thoughts he had while traveling from one country to another.
+It would put you in Paulo Coelho’s shoes from the time he was just a boy dreaming to be a writer, to the time he actually became one of the most widely read writers in the world, and the experiences he had between these points in time.
+It will bring you inside his mind and allow you to read his reflections on living and dying, destiny and choice, and love lost and found.

 Warrior of the Light